im-pratham/developing-flowable-platform/t11-work-with-indices/README.md

 For an easier setup with help of Docker check chapter [Setting up the needed Infrastructure with Docker](#Setting up the needed Infrastructure with Docker).

 ## Starting the project
-Afterwards you can start the Spring Boot application defined in `com.flowable.indexingexamples.FlowableIndexingExamplesApplication`.
+Afterwards you can start the Spring Boot application defined in `com.georges.flowableworkindexing.GeorgesFlowableWorkIndexingApplication`.
 In order to achieve this, you can build the executable war file with maven and execute `java -jar` pointing to the built war or create a new IDE Run Configuration.
 Then open `http://localhost:8090` in the browser and use one of the users specified below in this document.